‘The Deuce’: All the best content about sex workers

 The show is created by George Pelecanos and David Simon (both of The Wire fame) and features a staggeringly good ensemble cast including James Franco (as a pair of twin brothers) and Maggie Gyllenhaal as self-made sex worker Candy, who eyes up a new career in the booming porn industry.

 S1 was set between 1971 and 1972 and explored the high times of the burgeoning porn industry in New York City.
 The Deuce offers a gritty depiction of the world full of sex, crime, and violence as porn is gradually legislated and politicians fight to clean up Times Square.
+If you’re in the adult industry get in touch with Adult SEO to help grow your career.

 S2 picked up the same characters within the same location five years later, where we found The Deuce’s protagonists living at the apex of the Golden Age of Porn, when being a major player in the adult film industry was no longer a dream but a credible reality.